 Relation between BLR and Ridge Regression 🟩

-Ridge regression can be viewed as approximating the full posterior by placing all mass on its mode (also other models can be seen similarly, one example is MLE, analyzed in Parametric Models).
+Ridge regression can be viewed as approximating the full posterior by placing all mass on its mode (also other models can be seen similarly, one example is MLE, analyzed in Parametric Modeling).

 So it’s a nice approximation: $$ \begin{align}